mypreview/woo-additional-terms/readme.txt

 == Description ==
 The Woo Additional Terms plugin is a crucial tool for any WooCommerce store as it allows you to add custom terms and conditions that customers must accept prior to checking out on your store.
 The additional terms and conditions checkbox serves as a valuable resource for tailoring your store’s policies, safeguarding your business, and promoting transparency with your clients.
 This feature enables you to provide your customers with more comprehensive details about your policies, procedures, or any additional terms that they must agree to before making a purchase.
 By doing so, you can cultivate a trusting relationship with your customers and minimize the likelihood of conflicts or misunderstandings.

-By linking your terms page to the additional terms notice, you can grant your customers access to the terms without leaving the checkout page.
-As a result, the process becomes smooth and stress-free.
+With the plugin’s user-friendly settings, you can effortlessly link your terms page to the checkbox text and select how you want your customers to view the terms content.
+Whether you prefer directing them to a new tab, embedding the content above the checkbox, or showing it in a modal pop-up, the choice is yours.

+Also, you have the freedom to decide whether the terms checkbox should be optional or required, giving you full control over the checkout process.
+This smooth and stress-free approach ensures a seamless shopping experience while also safeguarding your business and building trust with your customers, all with just a few simple clicks.

-Besides, the plugin offers a user-friendly and straightforward approach to include the additional terms and conditions checkbox to your store’s checkout process, whether you are using the WooCommerce checkout shortcode or the Checkout block.
-In the checkout page created by shortcode, the plugin adds the additional “I agree” checkbox below the WooCommerce terms and conditions.
-And, if you are using the Checkout block, the checkbox can be added using the Additional Terms block, which enables you to move it to any location within the checkout block.
-This feature can help you streamline the checkout process and minimize any difficulties for customers.
+Whether you’re using the WooCommerce checkout shortcode or the Checkout block, the plugin offers a straightforward approach to integrate the Additional Terms and Conditions checkbox into your store’s checkout process.
+If you’re using the shortcode, the plugin effortlessly adds the “I agree” checkbox below the WooCommerce terms and conditions.
+For those using the Checkout block, the Additional Terms block allows you to position the checkbox anywhere within the checkout block, streamlining the process and enhancing the overall customer experience.

-Furthermore, the plugin saves the acceptance of the additional terms and conditions in the order details, providing you with crucial evidence in case of any disputes with customers.
+Furthermore, the plugin saves the acceptance of the additional terms and conditions in the order notes, providing you with crucial evidence in case of any disputes with customers.
 You can refer to the acceptance of the terms as evidence that the customer agreed to your policies and procedures before making the purchase.
 This can be useful for internal purposes such as auditing, analysis, and reporting.

 Moreover, this plugin effortlessly handles multilingual sites and is fully compatible with popular plugins like WPML and Polylang.
 With a built-in configuration file, it’s easy to translate and use for websites targeting a global audience.